Root-Game-Engine/RootDocumentation/docs/Introduction/Tools.md

 ## Installer

-The installer is a simple tool just for installing the engine/Builder
+The installer is a simple tool just for installing the Engine/Builder

-Installer can be found at [```tools/installer/source```](https://github.com/RiceTheDev/Root/tree/main/tools/installer)
+Installer source code can be found at [```tools/installer/source```](https://github.com/RiceTheDev/Root/tree/main/tools/installer/source)